 Prong collars are supposed to sit just below the dog’s ear.
 Their use is different to a regular collar.

 Pet owners must ensure the collar is correctly adjusted and is not too tight or else it will pull the dog’s skin.
 Any collar that is the wrong size for the dog can lead to painful injuries.

 Despite the controversy, many pet owners have argued that prong training collars are an effective way to stop dogs from pulling on their leash.

 Electric Training Collars (e-collars)

-In this method, good behavior is acknowledged by a reward while bad behavior is simply ignored.
-Removal of rewards can be used as punishment if your furry friend doesn’t behave.
+In this method, good behavior is acknowledged by a reward while bad behavior is just ignored.
+Removal of rewards can be used as punishment.
+But, only if your furry friend doesn’t behave.

 Behavior Adjustment Training

 Behavior Adjustment Training is a relatively new technique to train dogs.
 This training method also relies on the use of rewards and training tools such as clickers.

 The critical thing to keep in mind here is that behavioral training is not an excuse to physically harm a pet.

 Raw vs. Commercially Prepared Food